 My first handouts.
 Everyone starts somewhere.
 (Note: These are the good ones out of my earlier ones.
 Can you imagine how awful the bad ones were?)

 These are like the Beauty of Mathematics handouts, except they're actually good.
 I took the time to rewrite some notes or handouts from before, and this is the result.
-Each handout also has an "X" version, which basically means it's a version that includes all the information, but saves paper when printed, at the expense of some formatting like a title page, table of contents, etc. I may also consider other versions.
+Some handouts also have an "X" version, which basically means it's a version that includes all the information, but saves paper when printed, at the expense of some formatting like a title page, table of contents, etc. I may also consider other versions.

 Telescoping Remastered | X

 Self-explanatory.
-This will not include Exploring Euclidean Geoemtry, but excerpts may be included here.
+This will not include Exploring Euclidean Geometry, but excerpts may be included here.